oliverartz/MeRIPseq/README.md

 done
 ```
 ## Identification of methylated loci (peak calling)
 Input and IP samples were sequenced to be able to identify RNA fragments that were enriched by immunoprecipitation with an a-m6A antibody.
-The peak caller `exomePeak` was used in this study.
+The peak caller `exomePeak ver.
+1.6.0` was used in this study.
 It runs in R and takes .bam files as input to identify enriched regions.
 ```
 library(exomePeak)